Does Jumping Make You Taller

 The "Stretching" Myth: Temporary Illusion, Not Permanent Gain

 Some claim that stretching exercises can lengthen the spine, thus increasing height.
-That's why while stretching can improve flexibility and alleviate muscle tension, it doesn't permanently lengthen the spine.
+While stretching can improve flexibility and alleviate muscle tension, it doesn't permanently lengthen the spine.
 The slight increase in height observed after stretching is temporary and due to improved posture and the decompression of the spinal discs.
-These effects are not sustained; once the stretching ceases, the spine returns to its normal length And it works..
+These effects are not sustained; once the stretching ceases, the spine returns to its normal length.

 Debunking Common Misconceptions: Separating Fact from Fiction